-Join friends and whānau each year in a celebration of Matariki, the Māori New Year.
+Join friends and whānau to celebrate Matariki, the Māori New Year.

 Matariki is the Māori name for the star cluster also known as the Pleiades.
 In the last few days of May or first days of June each year, we can observe Matariki rise in the north-eastern horizon just before dawn.
 The first new moon following the rise of Matariki is the first day of the Māori New Year.